run2bizdocs/documentation/en-us/docs/4biz-helium/additional-features/mobile-and-field-service/configuration/server-configuration-app-android-ios.md

-title: Configure CITSmart instance for mobile access
+title: Configure 4biz instance for mobile access
-Description: Intended to provide guidance for configuring the server for using CITSmart ITSM Enterprise mobile application (iOS and Android plataform).
+Description: Intended to provide guidance for configuring the server for using 4biz ITSM Enterprise mobile application (iOS and Android plataform).
-# Configure CITSmart instance for mobile access
+# Configure 4biz instance for mobile access

-This document is intended to provide guidance for configuring the server for using CITSmart Experience mobile application (iOS and Android plataform).
+This document is intended to provide guidance for configuring the server for using 4biz Experience mobile application (iOS and Android plataform).

 Before getting starded
 ----------------------

-It’s necessary to have the Deploy CITSmart Web in version 7.2.2.0 or higher, setup the parameters 257 and 272 must be:
+It’s necessary to have the Deploy 4biz Web in version 7.2.2.0 or higher, setup the parameters 257 and 272 must be:

   + Values: "Y" or "N" Default: "N";